traingle logo

 Visit our blog to learn more about engaging end users, and view case studies of how previous winners of the Tools Competition—Springboard Collaborative, Podsie, and Humanitus Learning Sciences and Consulting Services—have successfully engaged users in their work.

-You may provide a description of both in your proposal, but your focus should be on what the funds from the award would enable you to do.
-That said, you should provide enough information on the overall product to contextualize the proposed tool, where applicable.
+You should focus on what the funds from the prize would enable you to do and provide enough information on the overall product to contextualize the proposed tool.

 Consider the following recommendations: